Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Proof of Proposition

 } in order to recover the expression for $\m$ and $\q$, we get the large dataset equation for $\n$, i.e. Eq. \eqref{eq:largedatasetn}.

-We now replace this new expression for $\n$ in the argument of the other two self consistencies.
+We now replace this new expression for $\n$ in the argument of the other two self-consistency equations.
 We will use the relation

 where $\lambda, Y, Z$ are i.i.d.
-Gaussian variables, $F(a+b\lambda+cY)= \tanh(a+b\lambda+c)$ and we pose $a={\beta}\dfrac{P}{2}\m^{P-1}{(1+\rho)^{-P/2}}$, $b=\beta '\dfrac{P}{2}\n^{^{P-1}}{(1+\rho)^{P/2}}$ and $c=\beta' \V \sqrt{\alpha_{P-1}\dfrac{P}{2}\q^{^{P-1}}\;}$.
+Gaussian variables, $F(a+b\lambda+cY)= \tanh(a+b\lambda+c)$ and we pose $a={\beta}\dfrac{P}{2}\m^{P-1}{(1+\rho)^{-P/2}}$, $b=\beta '\dfrac{P}{2}\n^{^{P-1}}{(1+\rho)^{P/2}}$ and $c=\beta' \sqrt{\gamma\dfrac{P}{2}\q^{^{P-1}}\;}$.
 Doing so, we obtain

-here we posed $\beta'=\Tilde{\beta}(1+\rho)^{P/2}$ and we also truncated\footnote{We notice that the second term right-side in \eqref{eq:largedatasetm}, as far as the retrieval zone concerns, $1-\q$ has small value, and $P$ is an even integer greater than $2$.} $\n \sim \m(1+\rho)^{-1}$. \end{proof}
+where we posed $\beta'=\Tilde{\beta}(1+\rho)^{P/2}$ and we also truncated\footnote{We notice that the second term right-side in \eqref{eq:largedatasetm}, as far as the retrieval zone concerns, $1-\q$ has small value, and $P$ is an even integer greater than $2$.} $\n = \m(1+\rho)^{-1}$. \end{proof}